alaurent34/darc/Readme.md

 This Repository contains all source code for PETS Competition : DARC.
 More specifically it contains :
+  - Sampled data from UCI for DARC (ground truth).
+  - Original data from UCI.
+  - T-sne representation of the sampled dataset.
+  - Source code to sample the data.
   - Source code for the re-identification metrics.
   - Source code for the utility metric.
+  - Source code for success for players re-identification.
-  - Source code for succes in re-identification.
+  - Source code for the integration of metrics in CrowdAI plateform

 What need to be done :
-  1. Create a script to sample the data from UCI : Motsly done, see scripts under ./scripts/python/dataset_creation/.
-We provide a way to do it but still need to understand the distribution it provide (test made with t-sne).
+  1. The integration of the code in the [CrowdAI evaluator](https://github.com/crowdAI/crowdai-example-evaluator) to automatize the phases procedure.
-  2. Script to check file format for better description of the error AND security.
+  2. The writing of functions to check the file format submitted by the participants for each phases, that would also provide detailed information to participants about formatting errors in the file submitted.
-  3. Metrics need to return their values and not print them.
-  4. Document the source code available : done for the most part.
-  5. Translate all japaneese comments in the source code (in progress).
-  6. Adapt PWSCup code to the crowdai competition framework with [this](https://github.com/crowdAI/crowdai-example-evaluator) template.
-  __IMPORANT NOTE__ : All scripts are now writted to be used inside a bash script, I think it will be best to re-writte all the scripts in oriented object paradigm.
-But I aim to keep the maximum code i can because it seem to be a good policy to keep working code.
+  3. Performing some tests to make sure the competition will run as smoothly as possible.
-  7. *Any suggestion goes here*
+  4. *Any suggestion goes here*

 ## Datasets